buildit/fee-interview-api/README.md

 There are no production dependencies, everything is dev-dependencies for things like linting, testing, deploying, etc.

+## Deploying

+This is deployed automatically when an update is pushed to the master branch.
+Please do not deploy manually.

 ## Pipeline

 This is built by AWS's CodePipeline at https://us-east-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/FEE-Interview-API/view?region=us-east-2